-The purpose of the EU Carbon Border Adjustment Mechanism (CBAM) is to prevent "carbon leakage", or the "relocation of domestic industries from the EU to countries with less stringent carbon or climate policies".
+The purpose of the EU Carbon Border Adjustment Mechanism (CBAM) is to prevent 'carbon leakage', or the relocation of domestic industries from the EU to countries with less stringent carbon or climate policies.
 The EU CBAM is targeting products from big emitting industries such as steel and cement production that compete directly with local industries.
 Agriculture is currently excluded.

-Agricultural products from developed countries have relatively similar emissions intensity making an EU CBAM targeting agriculture unlikely in the near future^{29 30}.
-A more likely scenario with respect to Australian agricultural products are trade barriers linked to globally agreed minimum standards for emissions abatement31.
+Agricultural products from developed countries have relatively similar emissions intensity, making an EU CBAM targeting agriculture unlikely in the near future^{29 30}.
+A more likely scenario for Australian agricultural products is trade barriers linked to globally agreed minimum standards for emissions abatement31.